-• NEVER change direction or swing the cab when the track is loose as shown.
+NEVER change direction or swing the cab when the track is loose as shown.
 In such case, if the excavator travels in reverse, the sprockets WILL derail from the rubber track.
 Similarly, if you swing the cab in any direction, the track WILL detach.

-Load & Unload Safety
+2.4.3 Load & Unload Safety

-- NEVER raise the bucket over any persons, not even a driver siting in the cockpit. - ALWAYS ensure the driver's safety when loading.
+- NEVER raise the bucket over any person, not even a driver sitting in the cockpit. - ALWAYS ensure the driver's safety when loading.
 DO NOT apply load until the driver arrives at a safe place.
 ONLY load/unload from the back of a vehicle.